cristiancfm/event-rider-rest/README.md

 Modify file `src/main/resources/application.yml` with the database credentials.
 Modify also the `imagesPath` property with the path to the folder where the images are stored (C:\folder\... on Windows systems or /folder/... on UNIX/Linux systems).

+If you want the application to send email notifications, you need to set up the `mailUsername` and `mailPassword` properties as well.

 It may be necessary to execute the command `CREATE EXTENSION postgis;` by opening pgAdmin, selecting the database event_rider, and clicking on the "Query Tool" icon.